 You can tackle the problem by using separate profiles for each resource silo.
-However, this results in increased administration overhead and storage capacity requirements.
+However, this approach results in increased administration overhead and storage capacity requirements.
 Another drawback is that users experience different settings depending on the resource silo they access.

 Profile Management optimizes profiles in an easy and reliable way.
-At interim stages and at logoff, registry changes and files and folders in the profile are saved to the user store for each user.
+At interim stages and at logoff, registry changes and the files and folders in the profile are saved to the user store for each user.
 If, as is common, a file exists, it is overwritten if it has an earlier time stamp.

 Profile Management helps to safeguard application settings for mobile users who experience network disruption (if the offline profiles features are configured) and users who access resources from different operating systems (if the cross-platform settings feature is configured).